xiix0/scam/README.md

-You will always get the greatest recognition for the job you least like.
+Your mode of life will be changed for the better because of good news soon.